Basillica/github-interaction-tool/README.md

 ## Test

 Basic test are also implemented.
-These include the response of the index endpoint and the return object from the endpoint (which is supposed to be a **JSON** object).
+These include the response of the index endpoint and the return object from the endpoint ( which is supposed to be a **JSON** object ).
-To run the test, from the virtual environment
+To run the test, from the virtual environment:

 ```
 $ python test.py